ytakemon/1415-Col4a5xDO-Project/Manuscript/Col4a5_man_intro.md

 Alport Syndrome (AS) is a hereditary disease affecting 1 in 5,000 births in the United States^1^.
-Children and young adults with AS suffer from hearing loss, vision abnormalities, and most commonly kidney disease^2^.
+Children and young adults with AS suffer from hearing loss, vision abnormalities, and most notably kidney disease^2^.
 AS patients with kidney disease are diagnosed with glomerulonephritis, and present with symptoms of hematuria and proteinuria.
-Inevitably, their kidney functions deteriorate as the disease progresses and leads to End-Stage Renal Failure (ESRF) ^2^.
-It is well studied that ESRF due to AS is caused by genetic mutations in *Col4a3, Col4a4, and Col4a5*, which encode for the α3-5 chains of collagen IV proteins found in the glomerular basement membrane (GBM) of the kidney^3^.
-Of these three genes, mutations in *Col4a5*, located on the X chromosome, is responsible for 80% of AS.
-X-linked AS patients do not all present the disease in a similar manner, in fact AS is known be highly variable in their in age of onset and severity^4^.
-Additionally due to its X-linkage, the disease disproportionally affects males.
-Studies have observed that X-linked AS in males have an earlier onset and increase severity of the disease, with 50% of patients requiring dialysis or kidney transplants due to ESRF by the age of 25, 90% by the age of 40, and 100% by the age of 60^4^.
-On the other hand females that are heterozygous for this X-linked AS have relatively later onset with only 12% developing ESRF by the age of 40, however the rate of ESRF increases to 30% at the age of 60, and 40% at the age of 80 years^5^.
+Inevitably, their kidney functions progressively deteriorate and lead to End-Stage Renal Failure (ESRF) ^2^.
+It is well studied that ESRF in AS is caused by genetic mutations in the α3, α4, and α5 chains of type IV collagen, which are encoded by *COL4A3, COL4A4, and COL4A5*.
+In the kidney, the three type IV collagen proteins form heterotrimers and are exclusively found in the glomerular basement membrane (GBM)^3^.
+The lack of type IV collagen proteins causes the GBM to weaken and distend, and podocytes foot process effacement is also observed (REFERENCE).
+COL4A5 is the only type IV collagen protein encoded on the X chromosome, and is responsible for 80% of AS diagnosis.
+As the X-linkage suggests, males that are hemizygous to the *COL4A5* mutation are disproportionally affected compared to females.
+Males have an earlier onset and increased severity of the disease, with 50% of patients requiring dialysis or kidney transplants due to ESRF by the age of 25 and 100% by the age of 60^4^.
+On the other hand females that are heterozygous for this X-linked AS have relatively later onset with only 12% developing ESRF by the age of 40 and 40% at the age of 80 years^5^.
+However, patients do not all present the disease in a similar manner, and studies have observed their age of onset and severity to be highly variable^4^.

 In the 2015 International Workshop on AS, clinicians and researchers highlighted the need for an effective cure for AS^6^.
-Currently the only treatment option for AS patients are Angiotensin-converting-enzyme inhibitors (ACE-inhibitors), which is primarily used as treatment for hypertension^4^.
-Treatment with ACE-inhibitors are able to alleviate the mechanical pressure applied to the vulnerable GMB of AS patients and delay onset of ESRF, however treatment efficacy is highly dependent on timing^6,7^.
+Currently the only treatment option for AS patients is Angiotensin-converting-enzyme inhibitors (ACE-inhibitors), which is primarily used as treatment for hypertension^4^.
+Treatment with ACE-inhibitors are able to alleviate the mechanical pressures applied to the fragile GMB of AS patients and delay onset of ESRF, however treatment efficacy is highly dependent on timing^6,7^.
 In addition to the lack of treatment options, we still do not have a target for therapeutic interventions.
 Although *Col4a5* is known to cause AS, it is a poor therapeutic target as the disease